lennardwalter/nwDoom/README.md

 ## nwDoom - Doom for the numworks graphing calculator

 You can play Doom almost anywhere, even on a Nokia N900.
 But not on the Numworks calculator?
-This looks like a job for me!
+Let's change that!

 #### Installation